Volunteering in Ghana with Projects Abroad

 Living in vibrant, colourful Ghana will feel like an explosion; an enchanting sensory overload.
 Music is a central part of Ghanaian culture, so in the bigger towns - especially Accra - you will hear some great live bands and have some memorable nights out.

-There are many, many attractions and places to visit.
-You will want to see the slave forts and spend a night in the rainforest at Kakum Rainforest Reserve, feed wild monkeys at The Boebeng Monkey Village or elephant watch at Mole National Park.
+There are many attractions and places to visit.
+You will want to see the old slave forts and visit the rainforest at Kakum Rainforest Reserve, feed wild monkeys at The Boebeng Monkey Village or elephant watch at Mole National Park.

 Travel across Ghana is cheap and easy, whether it be in a taxi, a tro-tro (a sort of minibus) or on a lake boat.
 There are clean, affordable places to stay and eat in all the main towns.